nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/persistence-architecture/file-storage.md

 ## Encryption

-A common question regarding the Blob Manager is the support for encryption.&nbsp;See&nbsp;[Implementing Encryption]({{page page='implementing-encryption'}}) for more on the configuration options.
+A common question regarding the Blob Manager is the support for encryption.
+See [Implementing Encryption]({{page page='implementing-encryption'}}) for more on the configuration options.

 ### AES Encryption